 April is Child Abuse Prevention Month.
 In our community, residential, and preventive work, JCCA works with families to make sure all kids are raised in a safe and loving home.
 However, it is the nature of our mission that we also have to work with children who have been victims of child abuse.
 JCCA’s dedicated staff are experts in bringing culturally-aware, trauma-focused treatment to young people who have had some very damaging childhood experiences.
-This interview with Amy Morgenstern, JCCA’s Coordinator of Psychology, illuminates important issues in caring for traumatized children.
+This interview with Amy Morgenstern, JCCA’s Director of Psychology for Community Based Programs, illuminates important issues in caring for traumatized children.

 JCCA: How long have you worked at JCCA?

 Morgenstern: I’ve been with JCCA for eight years.
 And previously, I was a psychology extern here.

 JCCA: Can you talk a bit about the kinds of trauma the kids in our care experience?

 Morgenstern: These kids have experienced chronic and complicated trauma before coming into care, whether it’s caused by abuse and neglect of their caregivers or the violence in the communities around them.
 The trauma often doesn’t stem from a single primary incident—it’s ongoing and complex trauma.
 It’s important to remember that their parents or caregivers have themselves often experienced serious trauma in their lives and this creates problems in how they’re able to deal with the demands of parenting and their children’s trauma.

 The many layers of trauma that these children have experienced have a tremendous impact on their functioning.
 One of the most significant problems they have is the ability to engage with and trust other people and forge relationships of any kind.

 JCCA: How do you deal with that?